Nuclear Power in the United Kingdom

 UK generating capacity (2012) is 94.5 GWe, comprising 35 GWe gas, 23 GWe coal, 10 GWe nuclear, 8.9 GWe wind (21.7% load factor in 2010), 4.2 GWe hydro including pumped storage.
 Peak demand in 2012 was 57.5 GWe.

 The history and development of the UK nuclear industry is covered in Appendix 1 to this paper, Nuclear Development in the United Kingdom.
 Currently, there are 16 operating reactors in the UK totalling 10 GWe capacity.
-The last operating Magnox reactor – Wylfa 1 – is due to shut down when its fuel runs out, in September 2014, or December 2015 if fuel is transferred from unit 2 as now proposed.
+The last operating Magnox reactor – Wylfa 1 – is due to shut down when its fuel runs out, in December 2015 if fuel is transferred from unit 2 as now proposed.
 This will leave seven twin-unit AGR stations and one PWR, all owned and operated by Electricite de France (EdF) subsidiary EdF Energy.

 Power reactors operating in the UK